Easy Seeded Sourdough Discard Crackers (no roll)

 More flavor varieties

 The nice thing about this recipe is it is simple and can be easily changed to your preferences.
 Get creative with the seasonings.
 You can use seasonings like Everything But the Bagel Seasoning, Garlic Powder, Pepper, or Ranch Seasoning.
-You could also add in dried herbs such as thyme, oregano, rosemary, or basil.
+You could also add in dried herbs such as thyme, oregano, rosemary, or basil or cheese.

 Instructions to make Seeded Sourdough Discard Crackers

-Flip the crackers onto a cooling rack.
-Once cooled, break them up and store them in an airtight container.
+2. Let them cool completely and store them in an airtight container.
 I like to use an air-tight glass jar.
 You can just simply snap the crackers into bite-sized pieces, no need to use a knife or pizza cutter.

 How to serve sourdough discard crackers